jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-17

+The prototype of ClassBrowser vscode extension is ready.
+I ll add features incrementally and clean up the code.

 # 2022-07-16

 Where have I been?
 I've been working on my game.
 And for the past few days I've been working all night.
 My vps is broken and I haven't had time to fix it.

 I have the prototype ready.
 Tomorrow I'll add the Ability/Effect matrix.